-Social Media allows businesses to market themselves in a place where their customers are naturally comfortable and willing to listen.
-The issue is that competition is fierce - and there is so much so-called “advice” on the Internet that it can be difficult to work out what is actually true and could make a difference to your Digital Marketing efforts, and what is a just complete myth....
+There is so much so-called “advice” on the Internet that it can be difficult to work out what is actually true and could make a difference to your digital marketing efforts – so let’s bust some social media myths.

-MYTH #1: Integrating all your Networks is the path to success
+Integrating all your networks is the path to success

-A huge Social Media following does not always spell success.
-It’s far better to grow your network steadily within the right audience; after all, these are the people who are going to consider using your services.
-Social Media gives new light to the concept of specifically targeted marketing.
+A huge social media following does not always spell success.
+It’s far better to grow your network steadily within the right audience; after all, these are the people who are going to consider using your services. social media gives new light to the concept of specifically targeted marketing.
 Sometimes all it takes is a small following of the right people for your network to grow organically.
 As far as social media myths go, this is one of the worst and can be damaging.

-MYTH #3: It’s impossible to track ROI on Social Media
+It’s impossible to track ROI on social media

-The popularity of your Social Media pages has a direct impact on your web search results
+The popularity of your social media pages has a direct impact on your web search results

 It’s a matter of time and about building an engaged audience.
 If you spend time investing in building the correct audience, eventually the amount of engagement on your organic posts will be able to stand up to the might of your promoted posts.

-MYTH #7: Interacting with your competitors is bad for Business
+Interacting with your competitors is bad for business

 Follow and retweet competitions can grow your following quickly over a short amount of time – but after your competition is over you are likely to find out that many of your entrants were only interested in the free iPad that you were giving away and they will inevitably unfollow you.
 That’s not to say competitions aren’t great though – it’s just much better to create something that is interactive and requires a particular action to enter.
 While you will have less entrants, you will find that you grow a far more engaged audience as a result.

-While Social Media is a great Digital Marketing tool, that also makes it very competitive.
-Be wary of any Social Media Management service that makes a promise about the amount of followers they will get you – this is one of the most toxic social media myths.
+While social media is a great digital marketing tool, that also makes it very competitive.
+Be wary of any social media management service that makes a promise about the amount of followers they will get you – this is one of the most toxic social media myths.
 Quality social media marketing companies will always research and undertake the best practice to get the best results for your industry but it is impossible to guarantee results.
 There are a number of illicit services that can buy you followers and none of them are even worth considering.